 Just what is a magical girl?

-I say it’s a debated question because it seems everyone has their own interpretation of what criteria must be met for a character to be defined as a magical girl and for a series to be considered a magical girl series.
+I say it’s a burning question because it seems everyone has their own interpretation of what criteria must be met for a character to be defined as a magical girl and for a series to be considered a magical girl series.
 It doesn’t help that the industry itself has treated the subject in various ways across these decades, leading to different eras where the standard for a magical girl differed a lot from each other.

 And I can in no way answer the question in a way that will be satisfying to everyone, nor can I act as authority on the matter.
 All I can do is simply offer my own view on what constitutes a magical girl and a magical girl series, from the perspective of someone who’ve spent most of their life a devoted fan of the subject.
 So let’s go right ahead and define both terms right now, shall we?